PelicanPlatform/PelicanPytorchTutorial/README.md

 For ImageNet standard data, the training files are under /train.

-Under this path, there is 1000 directories named with corresponding classes of these images inside the directories.
+Under this path, there are 1000 directories named with corresponding classes of these images inside the directories.

 Val and Test follow the same rule after preparation.